Natural Bridge Homes

 - Winter Break

-- For Winter Break, all residents should be out of the building by 12pm on December 14, 2012.
+- For Winter Break, all residents should be out of the building by 12pm on Friday of finals week.
 If a student has forgotten an item in their room, they will need to contact Residential Life and Housing's Office to be escorted through the building, as their ID access will be disabled.
-Residents may return to their rooms at 12pm on January 18, 2013.
-Classes will resume on January 22, 2013.
+Residents may return to their rooms at 12pm on the Friday prior to class resumption, unless otherwise instructed.

 - Spring Break